Pittsburgh sports travel guide

 Eat the Pittsburgh way

-• Primanti Brothers (many locations; original at 46 18th Street in the Strip District): Primanti’s distinctive sandwich is starting to become more available in other parts of the country, but it’s synonymous with Pittsburgh.
+• Primanti Brothers (46 18th Street; numerous locations): Primanti’s distinctive sandwich is starting to become more available in other parts of the country, but it’s synonymous with Pittsburgh.
 The sandwich comes with choice of meat, French fries and cole slaw between pieces of Italian bread.
 Primanti’s also operates stands at Heinz Field, PNC Park and PPG Paints Arena.

-• Quaker Steak and Lube (many locations; closest to downtown at 3602 Forbes Avenue in Oakland): Known primarily for its hot wings, this restaurant chain also is present at Heinz Field and PNC Park.
-The original location is in Sharon, Pa., a town near the Ohio border.
+• Quaker Steak and Lube (110 Andrew Drive; numerous locations): Known primarily for its hot wings, this restaurant chain also is popular with fans of Pittsburgh’s sports teams.
+It operates stands at Heinz Field and PNC Park; the original location is in Sharon, Pa., a town near the Ohio border.

-• Wholey’s (1711 Penn Avenue in the Strip District): A busy fish market that also sells prepared food, including a popular fish sandwich.
+• Wholey’s (1711 Penn Ave.): A busy fish market that also sells prepared food, including a popular fish sandwich.

 There’s more than just the pros to see on your Pittsburgh sports travel trip.